MarcusBarnes/awesome_ai_for_libraries/README.md

 ## Introduction
 A list of awesome artificial intelligence resources for the [GLAM community](https://en.wikipedia.org/wiki/GLAM_(industry_sector)).
 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.

-The goal of this list is to
+The goal of this list is to create a curated list of various materials related to AI in Galleries, Libraries, Archives, and Museums.
+For a broad introduction to the field of artificial intelligence, please see the [Awesome Artificial Intelligence (AI) list](https://github.com/owainlewis/awesome-artificial-intelligence) of AI courses, books, video lectures and papers.

 ## Table of Contents
 ## Contribute